bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 When you run `bin/bridgetown console` or `c`, you have access to an instantiated `site` object which you can use to investigate its content and configuration.
 You can also call `collections` directly as a shorthand for `site.collections`, and you can run `reload!` anytime you want to reset/reload site content and plugins.

 Besides those built-in console methods, you can add your own!
-Just define your own `ConsoleMethods` module and include that in Bridgetown's standard module.
+Define your own `ConsoleMethods` module and include that in Bridgetown's standard module.

 ```ruby
 module ConsoleMethods